 Still have questions about background color in HTML?
 I’ve got answers.

-How do you change text background color in HTML?
+How do I change the text background color in HTML?

-You can change the background color of text in HTML by adding a background-color property to a paragraph (p) or heading (H1, H2, H3... ) element.
-Add this property either via inline CSS or on your website’s CSS code.
+I can change the background color of text in HTML by adding a background-color property to a paragraph (p) or heading (H1, H2, H3... ) element.
+Add this property either via inline CSS or in my website’s CSS code.

 What is the default background color in HTML?